DataFire/Integrations/integrations/generated/google_cloudtasks/README.md

 Sets the access control policy for a Queue.
 Replaces any existing policy.

+Note: The Cloud Console does not check queue-level IAM permissions yet.
+Project-level permissions are required to use the Cloud Console.

 Authorization requires the following [Google IAM](/iam) permission on the specified resource parent:

 * `cloudtasks.queues.setIamPolicy`

 ```js